thespcrewroy/SoftwareEngineeringTutorials/README.md

 * **Bun:** fast all-in-one JavaScript NodeJS runtime and toolkit that includes a package manager, bundler, and testing
 * **Yarn:** a fast and reliable JavaScript package manager designed to improve dependency management and project consistency
 * **MacPorts:** an open-source package manager for macOS that simplifies installing and maintaining Unix-based software
+* **Homebew:** package manager for macOS and Linux used to install, update, and manage software from the command line
+* **Conda:** package and environment management system used to install dependencies and manage isolated environments

 ## Configuration
 * **.editorconfig:** helps maintain consistent coding styles/settings across different editors and IDEs for a code repository